-- More cross-sectoral innovation, involving different and potentially conflicting national regulatory frameworks
+More cross-sectoral innovation, involving different and potentially conflicting national regulatory frameworks

 Increased data availability, accessibility, and shared technical standards

-- The creation of digital public goods through new data intermediary models
+Digital public goods through new data intermediary models

 More robust and diverse coalitions of stakeholders than what has been seen to date

 As the first regional application of the Global Sandboxes Forum, the Datasphere Initiative has launched the Africa Forum on Sandboxes for Data.